SRGSSR/pillarbox-apple/docs/KNOWN_ISSUES.md

 ### Workaround

 Apps that require this behavior to be handled correctly can manage [audio session interruptions](https://developer.apple.com/documentation/avfaudio/handling-audio-interruptions) to save and restore the current playback position.

+## FairPlay-protected content playback fails with Lightning adapter (A1438) on iOS 18 and above (FB22052832)

+When using an official Lightning-to-HDMI Apple adapter (A1438) to connect a Lightning-equipped iOS device to a screen, using an appropriate HDMI cable, playback always fails with an error when playing FairPlay protected content on iOS 18 and 26.

+### Workaround

+No workaround is available yet.